Economist. Economist. 2016 was a dismal year for liberal internationalism.

 UK service sector growth 'slows' Image copyright Getty Images Growth in the UK's dominant service sector slowed last month, according to a closely watched survey, while price pressures "remained intense".

 Growth in UK house prices weakens, Nationwide says.
 Image copyright Getty Images Annual UK house price inflation fell to its weakest level since November 2015 in January, according to mortgage lender Nationwide.

 The 0.2% rise in house prices last month was down from a 0.8% rise in December, although that left prices 4.3% higher than at this time in 2016.
 "The outlook for the housing market remains clouded," said Nationwide economist Robert Gardner.
-The average price of a house in the UK dropped slightly to £205,240.
 Will globalisation take away your job?
 Image copyright Getty Images Millions around the globe may have taken to the streets in recent years to protest against the impact of globalisation on their jobs and communities - but this backlash is only likely to grow as globalisation itself becomes more disruptive.

 It had a simple aim - to demonstrate that fiscal consolidation, deficit reduction, continued throughout the parliament, alongside recovery.
 Simon Wren-Lewis, a professor of economics at Oxford, devoted a blog post to it, here.
 Jonathan Portes, director of the National Institute of Economic and Social Research, was typically condescending, tweeting that I was "confused (& confusing)".
 Consumer price inflation - Office for National Statistics.
 The Consumer Prices Index (CPI) rose by 0.5% in the year to June 2016, compared with a 0.3% rise in the year to May.